-Finland used to have the worst statistics in the world for mental health.
+Finland used to have the worst statistics in Europe for mental health.
 Until a group of family therapists in Tornio, Lapland, got together and asked how they could do it better.
 The result was something called Open Dialogue.
 They claim that 80% of people experiencing a first episode psychosis made a full recovery compared to only 20% in the UK.

 Consultant Psychiatrist and author Dr. Russell Razzaque is in the process of introducing Open Dialogue into the NHS.
 He runs year-long courses for mental health professionals, as well as peers and carers.